 Liat’s words reveal that in her view, Hilmi’s vision of the future may be naïve and utopian, but her own is already outdated.
 While she claims that hers is the pragmatic approach, she senses that its time has passed.
 The words attributed to Hilmi are oriented toward the future – “praying,” “repairing the world,” “the one with vision” – while those attributed to Liat have to do with the past: “my ancient, anaemic two-state compromise,” “dog-eared partition agreement,” “left wearing the Zionist cap.”
 Both lovers are ostensibly looking forward, to a solution to the conflict.
-In fact, however, they stand at a temporal parting of ways, where each has chosen to turn in a different direction.Liat clings to a solution for the future whose time has since passed.
+In fact, however, they stand at a temporal parting of ways, where each has chosen to turn in a different direction.

 The romantic crisis between the two lovers inevitably erupts as the result of a political crisis.
 This friction reaches its climax in a heated debate with Wassim, “a more sophisticated, elegant version of his brother” Hilmi.
 Wassim claims that a two-state solution is impossible, predicting that the Palestinian birth rate will overpower Israel’s Jewish majority and lead to a binational state.
 He blames the Israeli public – including Liat – for not looking directly at the future: “You work so hard to push Palestinian history out of your consciousness that you can’t see ahead anymore.
 You’re in denial of what is bound to happen in the next thirty or forty years.”
 Although he asserts that the future he foresees – “joint democratic sovereignty” – will come about through nonviolent means, Liat’s response to his words is harsh and rings of victimhood.
 She points to the traumatized character of the Jewish people, haunted by the ghosts of its calamitous past.
 From her perspective, without a territorial division to separate the two peoples, the conflict can only be solved through violence.
 The idea of a binational state (and perhaps of binational love) thus sharpens an understanding of the conflict as a zero-sum game.
 In this game, each side must increase its power and its force; if it does not, it will be caught unawares and exterminated.

 In the final chapter of the novel, Liat muses on the fact that no shared photographs of their love affair remain.
-When she and Hilmi tried to take a picture together on their final day in New York, they discovered that they had forgotten to charge the camera’s battery – that is, they had failed to anticipate the near future, prepare for it in advance, and ready the necessary tools to carry it out.
+When she and Hilmi tried to take a picture together on their final day in New York, they discovered that they had forgotten to charge the camera’s battery – that is, they had failed to anticipate the near future and prepare for it in advance.
 “There was only the phantom picture not taken that day, in the pale-orange golden light of Washington Square – the picture seen only in our minds’ eyes a moment before we left.”
-Thus, Rabinyan plays up the ethereal, ghostly existence of the binational romantic relationship, drained of its real substance.
+Thus, Rabinyan plays up the ethereal, ghostly existence of the binational romantic relationship.
 The name she gives to the Palestinian lover, “Hilmi,” can also be read as an exhortation to her heroine: to dream.
-The lovers’ cooperation; their friendship; their mutual care, nourishing one another in their most difficult hours; the love between them – all are presented as a dream and a fantasy.
+The lovers’ cooperation; their friendship; their mutual care; the love between them – all are presented as a dream and a fantasy.
 Yet this is not a dream that arouses anticipation, like Herzl’s “If you will it, it is no dream.”
 Rather, upon awakening from this dream, one realizes the impossibility of its fulfillment.
-The end of Hilmi – drowning in the Jaffa sea – puts the dream and the anticipation to an end.
+The end of Hilmi – drowning in the Jaffa sea – puts the dream to an end.

 “He Belonged in a Different Time”: Judas